hasufell/docker-gentoo-pydio/README.md

 # Gentoo based pydio with atomic nginx, mysql, php and data containers

+__All of the commands should be executed from within the basedir of this clone!__

 ## Configuring the containers

 Copy the example settings over.
 This is done so you won't get merge conflicts